versatica/oversip-mod-mysql/README.md

 ### Method `OverSIP::Modules::Mysql.add_pool(options)`

-Creates a MySQL connection pool.
-Parameters:

-* `options`: A mandatory `Hash` with the following fields:
+Creates a MySQL connection pool by receiving a mandatory `options` (a `Hash`) with the following fields:
 * `:pool_name`: Mandatory field.
 Must be a `Symbol` with the name for this pool.
 * `:pool_size`: The number of parallel MySQL connections to perform.
 By default 10.
 * The rest of the fields will be passed to each [`Mysql2::EM::Client.new`](https://github.com/brianmario/mysql2#connection-options) being created.

 The method allows passing a block which would be later called by passing as argument each generated `Mysql2::EM::Client` instance.